Upper Brook Street

 How Life Works Here

 Upper Brook Street is located in Cannock Chase, near Rugeley, Staffordshire.
 Crime is a significant concern, with 643 incidents recorded in 12 months — well above the national average.
 Violence and sexual offences dominates reports.
 271 violent offences were recorded (42% of total).
 This level of crime reflects a high-footfall transit area rather than a typical residential street.
 Daily amenities are excellent, with 11 facilities within walking distance, including clothes (3), hairdresser (2), and atm (1).
-The nearest public transport is 72m away.
-A car is recommended for most journeys.
+The closest is Adams Barbers (hairdresser, 16m).
+Public transport is accessible, with rail and bus stops within reach.
+The nearest is about 83m away.
 The median property price is £213,000, with strong growth of 42% over five years.
 Based on 10 transactions recorded since 2014.
 Rented accommodation predominates, with smaller households typical of singles or couples.
 There are 5 schools within 2 km, 4 rated Good or Outstanding by Ofsted.
 Primary schools are nearby, though secondary options may require travel.
 The nearest school is just 302m away.
 However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
 This street falls within Flood Zone 3 — a high-risk area for flooding from river sources.
 Specialist flood insurance and any necessary mitigation should be factored into a purchase decision.
-This street may particularly suit property investors.
+This street may particularly suit young professionals.
 Market indicators suggest an upward trend.
-Overall, this street scores 43 out of 100 for liveability.
-The low safety score is the dominant factor affecting liveability here.
+Overall, this street scores 51 out of 100 for liveability, above the district average.
+Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.

 Score Breakdown